About the Course

 History and English is a Joint School which allows undergraduates to inform themselves about, and to participate in, many of the most exciting theoretical and practical debates in historical and literary studies.
 It is a challenging course covering many of the areas where the latest research is transforming the parent Schools.

 Both the History and English tutors are committed to interdisciplinary teaching and research, and to the expansion of the Joint School.
-Dr Kewes is Chair of the Joint Standing Committee for History and English and both she and Dr Gajda teach interdisciplinary bridge papers for History and English.
+Professor Kewes is Chair of the Joint Standing Committee for History and English and both she and Dr Gajda teach interdisciplinary bridge papers for History and English.

 Teaching takes the form of tutorials and classes, many of which will be organized and taken by the Fellows and Lecturers of the College.
 You will also receive tuition from Fellows and Lecturers of other colleges, especially on the History side of the course.
 Attendance at, and production of work for, tutorials and classes is compulsory, and must be given priority over all other activities.
 The University organizes courses of lectures which cover the syllabus, but which are not compulsory, and which are not designed to prepare candidates for a particular examination paper.
 Tutors will, however, be happy to advise undergraduates concerning which lectures are likely to prove most beneficial.